Marshawn Lynch Seattle Seahawks Rumors: RB Wants Released, Join Oakland Raiders?

 Marshawn Lynch-Seattle Seahawks rumors suggest the Pro Bowl running back wants to join the Oakland Raiders and has asked for his release.
 While there have been quite a few Lynch rumors over the past two NFL seasons, this one is getting pressed hard by Bleacher Report.
 It’s important to point out that none of it has been confirmed, but sportswriter Jordan Schultz claims that Lynch asked to be released.
 His report suggests that head coach Pete Caroll and GM John Schneider have already met with the former Seahawks running back about getting cut.

 So will Marshawn Lynch unretire to join the Oakland Raiders?
-As previously reported by the Inquisitr, the Raiders have been busy in free agency, although their meetings with top running backs haven’t gone that well.
+As previously reported by the Inquisitr, the Raiders have been busy in free agency, though their meetings with top running backs haven’t gone that well.
 The team was successful in signing tight end Jared Cook but lost running back Latavius Murray to the Minnesota Vikings.
 The front office didn’t put a lot of effort into re-signing Murray but did get linked to Pro Bowl running backs like Adrian Peterson and Jamaal Charles.
 Now “Beast Mode” has joined the list as well.

 Could a Marshawn Lynch to Oakland Raiders trade take place?
 It’s possible.
-Lynch’s contract rights still belong to the Seahawks as he retired with time still left on that deal.
+Lynch’s contract rights still belong to the Seahawks, as he retired with time still left on that deal.
 The Seahawks also paid all of a signing bonus to him that could become an issue if Lynch unretires.
 The team didn’t ask for any of it back when he decided to walk away from the NFL, but that could certainly change if he is seriously intent on joining the Raiders.
 All of this information also depends on whether the Bleacher Report news even has any validity to it.

 One question that Seahawks fans keep asking on social media is whether Marshawn Lynch unretired and actually plans on playing during the 2017 NFL season.
 So what does “Beast Mode” have to say about any of this?
 Well, as is typical with Lynch, he has been pretty quiet about the whole situation.
 Would Lynch unretire if he were able to play for the Raiders?
 That’s the big question.
 The answer seems to be yes, as this is his hometown team.
 It raises the distinct possibly of a Marshawn Lynch to Oakland Raiders trade working.